UnBearAble1/Diabetes_Final_Project/README.md

 ![image](https://github.com/UnBearAble1/Project_Placeholder/blob/main/Resources/lr_undersample_cm.png)

-Although our confusion matrix looked slightly stronger, our accuracy was lower, our coefficient numbers were almost identical and the p-values were still showing that BMI was the only factor with a p-value of 0.
+Although our confusion matrix looked slightly stronger, our accuracy was lower.
+Our coefficient numbers were almost identical as well as the p-values and z-values.

 Random Forest was done again with the under sampled data to see if this would change our importance features, which it did not.
 Using the undersampled date with our random forest also provided our lowest accuracy score.